elastic/integrations/packages/azure_billing/docs/README.md

 You can use the department scope (EA accounts only) or the billing account scope (EA and MCA accounts) to collect billing metrics from multiple subscriptions.

-To collect billing metrics using from a department (instead of from a subscription):
+To collect billing metrics from a department (instead of a subscription):

 1. In the [Azure Portal](https://portal.azure.com/), search for and select **Cost Management + Billing**.
 1. Select **Billing** > **Departments** and select the department you're interested in.
 1. Select **Access control (IAM)**.
 1. Select **Add**.
 1. In the **Add role assignment** panel, select the role **Department reader**.
-1. In the **Users, groups, or apps** search box, type the name of the app registration you created and select it.
+1. In the **Users, groups, or apps** search box, type the name of the App Registration you created and select it.
 1. Click on the **Add** button.

-To collect billing metrics using from a billing account (instead of from a subscription):
+To collect billing metrics from a billing account (instead of a subscription):

 1. In the [Azure Portal](https://portal.azure.com/), search for and select **Cost Management + Billing**.
 1. Select **Access control (IAM)**.
 1. Select **Add**.
-1. In the **Add role assignment** panel, select the role **Billing account reader** (View-only access).
+1. In the **Add role assignment** panel, select the role **Billing account reader** (view-only access).
-1. In the **Users, groups, or apps** search box, type the name of the app registration you created and select it.
+1. In the **Users, groups, or apps** search box, type the name of the App Registration you created and select it.
 1. Click on the **Add** button.

 Take note of the following values, which you will use later when specifying settings.